 Get your friends together and go on a road trip to see what Arizona has to offer.

 Watch the saguaros turn into tall pine trees and feel the temperature change.
 Mt.
-Lemmon is the best place for a getaway.
+Lemmon is the best place for a getaway, especially when you're missing snow.
+It does snow up there.

 Now you can see one of the greatest sights in the world.
 The drive to the Grand Canyon is about six hours but it is worth it.
 Get your friends together and make it a weekend trip.